 Voicing, or tone regulation, refers to adjustments to the tonal qualities of the instrument.
 While tuning and regulation definitely have an impact upon the “voice” of the instrument, there are other routine adjustments that are necessary as well in order to optimize the performance and sound of the instrument.
 Most commonly, voicing involves making alterations to the shape, density and texture of the hammer felt to assure that the instrument is enabled to express the full range of brilliance, warmth, color, shading, and dynamics of which it is capable.
 Voicing is also utilized to balance the various registers of the instrument, and to assure evenness of tone from note to note.
 While modern piano tuning is a mechanical process which adjusts the pitch and vibrations of the strings, and their interrelationships, voicing adjusts the voice or tone of the instrument and can make the difference between a dark, warm sounding instrument or a powerful, brilliant one, and adjust its voice and tone appropriately for its venue and use.

-With 48 years of experience as a piano technician, Charles offers a variety of specialized services in addition to professional piano tuning.
+Having worked as a piano technician since 1966, Charles offers a variety of specialized services in addition to professional piano tuning.

 Charles served as Head Piano Technician for the UT Butler School of Music from 1980 until his retirement in 2019, and to UT’s Texas Performing Arts from 1981 until his retirement in 2019.
 Additionally, he has been primarily responsible for the concert preparation and maintenance of the Van Cliburn Foundation Steinway Pianos at Bass Performance Hall in Fort Worth since 1998, and the concert technician for the Austin Symphony Orchestra since 1981.